polinavino/math/bayesian/ConstructiveProb/README.md

 > **Probability is logic extended to handle uncertainty.**

-The slogan is: ordinary (true/false) logic is what you use when you have *complete* information; probability is what you use when you have *partial* information.
-And crucially, if your uncertainty shrinks to zero, probability should turn back into ordinary logic — a probability of `1` means "true," `0` means "false," and the rules of probability should collapse into the rules of logic.
+Start from something no theory of probability disputes: uncertainty is represented by a function that takes a proposition and, instead of returning just *true* or *false*, returns a number in `[0,1]`.
+Frequentists, Bayesians, everyone agrees that far.
+That much says nothing specific.

+The specific claim comes next, and it is about the **certain limit**.
+We require that the way these numbers combine be governed by the underlying logic once the uncertainty is gone: on propositions that have collapsed to `0` or `1`, the operations `and`/`or`/`not` must reproduce that logic's own truth tables.
+A `1` means "true," a `0` means "false," and in that limit the rules of probability must become the rules of logic — equivalently, the two-valued valuations are exactly the logic's models.
+The *hope* is that this requirement, together with internal consistency, pins down a **unique** such calculus (up to a choice of scale).
+That is the sense in which probability is logic extended to handle uncertainty.

-Cox's theorem (1946) made this precise: if you want a calculus of "degrees of certainty" that (a) agrees with logic in the certain limit and (b) is internally consistent, you are essentially forced into the usual rules of probability.
-(The word "forced" needs qualification — see the note at the top of `Basic.lean` — but that's the spirit.)
+This is essentially **Cox's theorem** (1946): a consistent calculus of "degrees of certainty" that agrees with logic in the certain limit is essentially forced into the usual rules of probability.
+(The word "forced" needs qualification — Cox's original argument has a well-known gap; see the note at the top of `Basic.lean` — but that's the spirit.)

+The logic run through this recipe is almost always **classical** logic.
+The wager of this project is that the same recipe can be run over *other* logics, and that the choice of logic is precisely what fixes the shape of the resulting probability.
+(Which logic, and what changes, is §2.)

 ---